alttch/eva3/doc/uc/uc_api.rst

 * **f** if *1*, display extended item info, optional (config_changed, description, virtual, status_labels and action_enabled for unit)

-Returns item status in JSON dict or array of dicts:
+Returns item state in JSON dict or array of dicts:

 .. code-block:: json